jambalong/portfolio/src/_posts/2025-10-26-next-project-wuwa-planner.md

 Just picking a project wouldn't be enough.
 To avoid the pitfall of getting overwhelmed and ensure that I actually finish it, I knew I needed a clear roadmap.
 I learned that for any portfolio project, I shouldn't try to build everything at once.

 So, I broke the "Wuthering Waves Planner" down into `four distinct phases`.
-Each phase has a clear goal, separates the different set of technical skills, and builds on top of the previous phase.
+Each phase has a clear goal, separates a different set of technical skills, and builds on the previous phase.

 _But first, what are my tools?_

 ## The Technology Stack

-Because I'm focused on mastering backend logic and just love to play with Ruby.. then **Ruby on Rails** was the clear choice.
+Because I'm focused on mastering backend logic and just love to play with Ruby, **Ruby on Rails** was the clear choice.

 - **Backend: `Ruby on Rails`** (This will be the core of the project).